Der Henker (The Executioner)

-Rarely does one have the pleasure of rediscovering a playwright.
-The case of Maria Lazar is precisely such a rare pleasure.
-Maria Lazar, known to some under her pseudonym Esther Grenen, came from a wealthy Viennese family that was originally Jewish but converted to Catholicism.
-Her talent for writing was discovered and nurtured at school.
-Lazar began studying history at the University of Vienna and wrote her first novel, Die Vergiftung (The Poisoning) (published 1920), while temporarily employed as a teacher.
-The following year saw the premiere of her one-act play The Executioner at the Neue Wiener Bühne.
-She wrote serial novels for various newspapers and worked as a translator before emigrating.
+In 1921 Maria Lazar’s one-act play The Executioner was performed for the first time at the Neue Wiener Bühne in her native city of Vienna.
+Around this time, she wrote serial novels for various newspapers and worked as a translator before emigrating.
 From the summer of 1933 until 1935 she stayed in Karin Michaelis’s house on the Danish island of Thurø together with Helene Weigel and Bertolt Brecht.
 After living in Copenhagen for four years, she emigrated to Sweden, where she committed suicide in 1948 after an incurable diagnosis.

-Mateja Koležnik is directing Maria Lazar’s one-act play The Executioner.
+Mateja Koležnik will direct this one-act play.
 In this work the audience witnesses the final hours in the life of a murderer who has been sentenced to death.
 He wants to get to know his executioner and force him to carry out the execution, not because it is his duty, but rather out of deep personal conviction.
-All sorts of ethical viewpoints and stances are explored in the death cell.
+All sorts of moral viewpoints and stances are explored in the death cell.
 The murderer challenges the executioner in a moral debate that is uncompromisingly – and yet surprisingly – taken all the way to its conclusion.